fnando/cpf/README.md

 //=> 72777632898
 ```

+On the web, without transformation, just use `web/cpf.min.js`.

 ### Strict Validation

 By default, validations will strip any characters you provide.
-This means that the following is valid, because only numbers will be considered:
+This means that
+the following is valid, because only numbers will be considered:

 ```js
 cpf.isValid("101#688!!!!!!542......36");